 Many more changes and improvements

 So far, those are just -what I think- are the highlights.
-To learn about all changes and improvements, please read through the changelog, available on Victron Professional, or just click this link that opens the changelog straight from Dropbox.
+To learn about all changes and improvements, please read through the changelog, available on Victron Professional.

 How to update?

 You can find information about how to install the new version of Venus OS here.